All posts by Brendan Smith

 Local residents could submit one or two poems in English or Spanish.
 The selection committee included Takoma Park Poet Laureate Kathleen O’Toole and local poets Bernardine Watson and Vladimir Monge.

-Seven poems have been stamped so far and more poems will be stamped in the spring of 2022 when sidewalk work begins again.
+Twelve of the 20 poems have been stamped so far and more poems will be stamped as sidewalk work continues.

-A new online map provides a looping 4.2-mile walking or biking route which connects the seven sidewalk poems located across Takoma Park.
+A new online map provides a looping 4.5-mile walking or biking route which connects the sidewalk poems located across the city.

 Child/Teen Winners